cjprybol/reproducibility-via-singularity/README.md

 Now you should be inside of the image.
 Feel free to jump around the file system to learn your way around.

-[Linuxbrew](http://linuxbrew.sh/) and [Anaconda](https://www.continuum.io/downloads) are two great package managers that greatly simplify the process of installing and managing software.
+[Linuxbrew](http://linuxbrew.sh/) and [Anaconda](https://www.continuum.io/downloads) are two great package managers that simplify the process of installing and managing software.
 The default software available via apt-get is often out of date compared to those available via either Linuxbrew and Anaconda, and additionally, both of these package managers have recipes to install a wide-variety of software useful for researchers.

-By default, when entering a container, you enter into it and stay in the same directory on the host where you started from.
+By default, when entering into a shell session within a container, you stay in the same directory on the host where you started from.
 Run `pwd` and notice the `(unreachable)` pre-pension to the path.
-Our current directory is immutable because we have both remained in a directory on the host computer, but also specified that we want to `--contain` our actions to only the contents of the container.
+Our current directory is immutable because we have both remained in a directory on the host computer, but also specified that we want to `--contain` our actions to only interact with the contents of the container.

-Let's change to the user directory of our current user inside of the container, which is `root`, so we have a mutable space that can generate temporary files needed to install software.
+Let's change to the user directory of our current user, which is `root`, inside of the container so we have a mutable space that allows for temporary file generation.
 ```bash
 cd /root
 ```

-First, I will add two directories that I founded I need to add to actually get my singularity container to work on a remote system.
-On the cluster I work on, all of the labs have environments that are setup for their group as so
+First, I will add two directories that I found I needed to add to get my singularity container to work on my University's cluster.
+On this cluster, the lab spaces are setup as follows:
 ```
 /scratch/PI/{PI_name}/"All lab data and projects go here"
 /share/PI/{PI_name}/"All lab software and executables, and some reference files, go here"
 ```
 The base directories for these paths, `/scratch` & `/share` are not standard linux directories, and are not found on the container.
 I had to add them to the container in order to get the container to resolve paths when I tried to use the container on the cluster. **If you experience a similar issue, let me know.
-If there are other common directories used on other HPC clusters, I'll consider adding them here**
+If there are other common directories used on other HPC clusters, I'll add them here**
 ```bash
 mkdir /scratch /share
 ```

 Here we install required system dependencies for other software.
-Software required for your case may be different
+The dependencies necessary to install the software you require may be different.
 ```bash
 apt-get update && apt-get install -y build-essential cmake curl wget git python-setuptools ruby nettle-dev ed && apt-get clean
 ```